mihlalimakunga/alx-system_engineering-devops/0x02-shell_redirections/README.md

-echo "Best School" > \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) ls -la > ls_cwd_content : Redirects the standard output of ls -la to the ls_wcd_content file. tail -n 1 iacta >> iacta_last_line_duplicate : Duplicate the last line of file iacta into iacta_last_line_duplicate file.
+echo "Best School" > \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) ls -la > ls_cwd_content : Redirects the standard output of ls -la to the ls_wcd_content file. tail -n 1 iacta >> iacta_last_line_duplicate : Duplicate the last line of file iacta into iacta_last_line_duplicate file. find . -name "*.js" -type f -delete : Deletes all the regular files (not directories) with .js extension in the current directory and its subfolders.